ugeHidalgo/mowizz2/README.md

 -5 Remote Data base can also be used hosted in mLab (Need to change local db config to remote.
 See dbConfig.js to change it)

+-6 Sample data for development and testing purpose: There are some scripts used to populate data in DB in folder /server/scripts/data

+    Run with:   ./seedAllData (Seeds all data)
+                ./seedAccounts (Seeds only bank accounts)
+                ./seedConcepts (Seeds only concept)
+                ...etc.

 ## Client side